 See a PDF of our user-friendly Telescope Instruction Manual, written by Ron Thompson, our local astronomy and telescope expert.
 Each library telescope comes with this manual in hard copy.

 Whenever possible, each library using a Cornerstones Telescope is connected to an amateur astronomer the local astronomy club.
 A club member may serve as the Telescope Liaison, sharing expertise and periodically checking the equipment.
 Southern Maine Astronomers (SMA) have provided incredible support and assistance with Cornerstones’ Library Telescope Program.
 Other astronomy clubs supporting their local libraries include the Astronomical Society of Northern New England and the Acadia Astronomical Society.

 - Become a liaison for your library by hosting a sidewalk event, presentation or star party.

-- Borrow a telescope for your library from Cornerstones (see contact information above).
+- Purchase a telescope for your library (valued at approximately $375).

 - Share ideas and resources.
 Recommend your favorite books and links to other websites; and let us know about local events, star parties and speakers.

 We welcome astronomy, science and library supporters interested in helping expand this exciting program.
 Please call Cornerstones’ Executive Director Cynthia Randall.

 On my first night I used the telescope on my Nana’s porch.
 The sky was filled with many beautiful and wondrous stars.
 To my pleasant surprise, I saw a shooting star for the first time.